Should You Foam Roll Every Day or Take Rest Days

 ### What should I do on rest days instead of foam rolling?

-Light walking, gentle stretching, or using the stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) keeps you moving without deep tissue pressure.
-Active recovery maintains blood flow and flexibility while giving muscles a break from targeted myofascial work.
+Light walking, gentle stretching, or using a stretching strap keeps you moving without deep tissue pressure.
+Active recovery maintains blood flow and flexibility while giving muscles a break from targeted myofascial work (a technique that applies gentle pressure to loosen the connective tissue around your muscles).

 ## Related Questions